adi25r/LatentSeas/README.md

 The probe reports each feature's own activation as `suggested_strength`, which is a good
 default: it asks the feature to fire about as hard as it did in your probe sentence.

-### It was never the model

-Scaling to a bigger model would not have helped, and GPT-3 has neither open weights nor public SAEs.
-GPT-2 small steers fine once the pipeline is correct — probing `"she wept bitterly at the funeral"` and generating from `"Once upon a time"` now yields *"when the body of a person is for home for the family of loved one"*.
-If you do want a larger model later, the realistic option is Gemma-2-2b with GemmaScope SAEs, which `sae_lens` already supports.

 ## Scoring

-Word error rate is the wrong measure here: these features are semantic directions, not word triggers, so an on-target run rarely reproduces the target's exact wording.
-Scoring is cosine similarity instead (`src/model/scoring.py`).

 The embeddings are GPT-2's own token table `W_E` — a word2vec-style matrix that is already loaded, so nothing extra is downloaded.
 Mean-pooling it raw does not work: every